MailTape/MailTape-v1/_posts/2017-08-27-Sibusile-Xaba.md

 track7_color: dreamy
 episode_URL: 'http://mailta.pe/275/sibusile-xaba/'
 guestPic: guestPic275.jpg
+description: >-
+  This morning I'm super excited to present the Sunday morning jukebox of Pretoria-based guitarist and generally beautiful human being, Sibusile Xaba, chosen especially for MailTape.
 ---
 <p id="introduction">This morning I'm super excited to present the Sunday morning jukebox of Pretoria-based guitarist and generally beautiful human being, [Sibusile Xaba](http://sibusilexaba.com/newsite/), chosen especially for MailTape.</p>
 <p>Mentored by Madala Kunene and Dr. Philip Tabane, Sibusile Xaba mixes fragmented lines with repeated phrases.
 Played acoustically to bass and drums – provided by percussionists Thabang Tabane and Moahanganai Magagula – Sibusile's music soars with expressive guitar-picking and a vocal style that is 'part dreamscape and part ancestral invocation'.</p>